tamberg/library/README.md

 - Use GitHub features

 ## Entities
-- Item — a thing to be borrowed by users and lent by admins, respectively <small>(a file in this repository)</small>
+- Item — a thing to be borrowed by users and lent by admins, respectively (a file in this repository)
 - Topic — groups items (a hierarchical directory path, or a file with redirect links, in this repository)
 - Search — to find items by group or item name (a search for a full or partial directory or file name)
 - Request — to borrow this item for n weeks (a new issue with the item name, user and timestamp)